 Jay Carney

-I am married with four children.
-My wife Becky is a remarkable woman, and our children have given both of us much love and laughter.
-I grew up in the Washington, DC area and have also lived in Wisconsin and North Carolina among other places.
-Prior to coming to Creighton, I worked in campus ministry at the University of Arkansas.
-In my spare time, I enjoy running, cycling, playing soccer, and listening to music of all types.
+I am married with four children in secondary school and college.
+My wife Becky is a remarkable soulmate and friend, and our children have given both of us much love and laughter (and, of course, a few wrinkles).
+I grew up in the Washington, DC area and have also lived in Wisconsin, North Carolina, Arkansas, and Uganda.
+In my spare time, I enjoy reading, running, cycling, soccer, food, fellowship, and listening to music of all genres.

-After years as a reader of Magnificat and then Give Us This Day, I am now seeing the other side!
-These reflections entail a very different style of writing than academic journal articles, and I’ve also gained newfound respect for the homilist’s task!
-I feel that I am “preaching” to myself as much as anyone else.
+Writing Collaborative Ministry reflections is humbling…I’ve gained newfound respect for the homilist’s task!
+I feel that I am preaching to myself as much as anyone else.
 It’s wonderful to know that so many people are walking together as disciples of Jesus Christ.
 Thank you for your prayers!